lad1066/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: June 07, 2017

+**Today's Progress**: Worked on my Portfolio page for FCC.
+Figured out how to do the basics of a horizontal navigation bar - go me!

+**Thoughts:** I only did 30 minutes today because of Pub Quiz but I'll add that on sometime this week, likely Sunday.
+I'm glad I decided to do a little since I learned something new.
+The box model is still confusing so I need to find some articles and really understand it.

+**Link:** https://codepen.io/lad1066/pen/WOvzqW (Code Pen of my Tribute Page)

 ### Day 2: June 06, 2017

 **Today's Progress**: Worked on my Portfolio page for FCC.
 Got all the base html in there and started on the css.
 Got stumped by background-color so I'll research tomorrow.